peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

-* true if a number can have the given Exponent property under this arithmetic context; otherwise, false .
+* <code>true</code> if a number can have the given Exponent property under this arithmetic context; otherwise, false .
 If this context allows unlimited precision, returns true for the exponent EMax and any exponent less than EMax.